sidecartridge/sidecart-site-dev-docs/sidecartridge-kickstart/user-guide.md

 ## Select a new Rescue ROM

 Starting with firmware 3.1.0, the factory default rescue image is `RESCUE_SWITCHER_v3.1.0_512KB.img`.
 This is the recommended rescue configuration because it allows you to choose another ROM image already stored on the device.

+For more background on the shared rescue-switcher project, see [ROM Rescue Switcher](/sidecartridge-rom/rom-rescue-switcher/).

 The rescue ROM cannot be changed using the SWITCHER program or the internal API call to switch ROMs.
 To change the rescue ROM, you must modify the `RESCUE.TXT` file as described in the [Getting Started](/sidecartridge-kickstart/getting-started/) section.
 If you still want to change the rescue ROM using the SWITCHER program, you can do so by [following these steps](/sidecartridge-kickstart/troubleshooting/#cant-change-the-rescue-and-defaultactive-images-from-the-host-computer) at your own risk.